THP-Lab/Pulse/README.md

-# 🚀 Pulse – Interactive Web3 Referendum Application
+# 🚀 Pulse for the Ethereum Applications

 ## 🎯 Project Overview

 **Pulse** is a next-generation Web3 application designed to transform how communities and organizations interact through voting.
 Built to be engaging, accessible, and secure, Pulse enables companies to capture real-time sentiment from their users — turning passive audiences into active participants.

-The app is fully integrated with the **Worldcoin MiniApp Marketplace** via the **Worldcoin Minikit**, and leverages the **Intuition.system protocol** to contribute to the building of decentralized online reputation.
+The app is fully integrated with the **Worldcoin MiniApp Marketplace** via the **Worldcoin Minikit**, and leverages the **Intuition.system protocol** to contribute to the building of decentralized online reputation with the Intuition protocol.
 Pulse doesn't just capture opinions — it anchors them to a verifiable, trust-based system.

 ## 🔗 Key Integrations & Reputation Framework